grain-lang/grain/stdlib/int64.md

 incr : Int64 -> Int64
 ```

-Increments the value by 1.
+Increments the value by one.

 Parameters: